 When in high hormone phase of your menstrual cycle (about 10 days to 2 weeks leading up to your period) you may notice that you find it hard to hit prescribed intensities and also find recovering more difficult (i.e. your next workout is not as solid as you thought, etc).
-Lots of things account for this: your internal temperature is raised, our body fluid balance is whacked out, your carbohydrate metabolism is compromised, and your body does not use protein as effectively for recovery.
-Your sleep can also be messed with.
-It will be very enlightening for you to check your hydration before a workout and then after the workout to ensure you are properly hydrating.
+A few things can account for this: our internal temperature is raised, our body fluid balance is whacked out, our carbohydrate metabolism is compromised, and our body does not use protein as effectively for recovery.
+Our sleep is also likely to be interrupted or suboptimal.
+Check your hydration before a workout and then after the workout to ensure you are properly hydrating.

 The common school of thought in the past about cramping was that it was due to “low sodium”.
-While sodium, magnesium, potassium and calcium are needed for muscle contraction and relaxation, it is important to note that it is not sodium in and of itself that you need to ingest (well, okay I’m over simplifying -you do but just pounding sodium isn’t going to fix it).
-It is the process of actually allowing your body to ABSORB fluid into our vascular space to remain hydrated.
-Plain water won’t cut it.
-Insert my ‘sell’ on Osmo.
-Several of you use Infinit or other hydration products – that is OK – but remember your fueling strategy may change once you start to look at your hydration and workouts.
-As always send your coach an email with questions about your specific drink mix if you do not use Osmo.
-Remember if you use Osmo you can order it by logging into your account and then using the code AMBLaurenUpdyke for 10% off.
-OSMO is also available at various retailers around town including Tri Tech Multisport.
+While sodium, magnesium, potassium and calcium are needed for muscle contraction and relaxation, it is important to note that it is not sodium in and of itself that you need to ingest (well, okay I’m over simplifying -you do but just pounding sodium isn’t going to fix the cramping.)
+The body must be able to ABSORB the fluid we drink into our vascular space to remain hydrated.
+Plain water is not effectively drawn into the vascular space, the liquid needs a little bit of carbohydrate and some electrolytes.
+So here’s the ‘sell’ on Osmo/Nuun Endurance/Skratch or any other 3% isotonic solution.
+These products are designed to hydrate you quickly and effectively.

 Review the strip and compare the colors to the bottle to find the range/measure of the reagent.
 Then compare it to the list below.
 Disclaimer: This is not a method of diagnosing or treating any medical illness.